-of Standard & Poor's and Moody's is established in the European Union and is registered under the CRA Regulation.
-Fitch is established in the United Kingdom and registered under the CRA Regulation as of the date of this Base Prospectus
+of Standard & Poor's, Fitch and Moody's are established in the European Union and registered under the EU CRA Regulation

 The rating of a certain Series of Notes to be issued under the Program, if applicable will, be specified in the applicable Final Terms.
-Whether or not each credit rating applied for in relation to such Series of Notes will be issued by a credit rating agency established in the European Union and registered under the CRA Regulation will be disclosed clearly and prominently in the applicable Final Terms
+Whether or not each credit rating applied for in relation to such Series of Notes will be issued by a credit rating agency established in the European Union and registered under the EU CRA Regulation and/or issued or endorsed by a credit rating agency established in the UK and registered under the UK CRA Regulation or by a credit rating agency which is certified under the UK CRA Regulation will be disclosed will be disclosed clearly and prominently in the applicable Final Terms

 The Programme provides that Notes issued under the Programme may be admitted to listing, trading and/or quotation on Euronext Amsterdam, the regulated market of Euronext Amsterdam N.V., the SIX Swiss Exchange Limited and the regulated market of the Luxembourg Stock Exchange.
 The AFM has been requested by the Issuer to provide the CSSF, the with a certificate of approval attesting that the Base Prospectus has been drawn up in accordance with the Prospectus Regulation.
+Furthermore, this Base Prospectus and the certificate of approval of the AFM has been filed with the SIX Exchange Regulation Ltd in its capacity as review body (Prüfstelle) pursuant to article 54 FINSA.
 The Programme also permits Notes to be issued on the basis that they will not be admitted to listing, trading and/or quotation by any listing authority, stock exchange and/or quotation system.
 The applicable Final Terms will specify whether or not the Notes are to be listed and, if so, on which market